adian-acosta/LeetCode-Solutions/README.md

-# Leetcode Solutions
+# LeetCode Solutions

 ## Summary

 This repository contains my solutions to LeetCode problems, along with notes on my approach, thought process, and algorithms used.
-Each solution includes a breakdown of the problem-solving strategy and potential improvements.
 Some problems may have multiple solutions in different programming languages as I like to sometimes practice languages beyond my primary one, Python.

 Additionally, the repository includes a `problem_scraper.py` script that automates the process of:
 - Adding completed problems to the `README.md` table.